EricXieQ/CodePath--Flix/README.md

   - Too much error codes.
   - Have to restart many times, as in creating new xcode projects to finally have everything solved.
   - At the end of the day I finished and I can proudly say that.
+  - Spend 10 hour in a single day to finish it.